GabrieliusD/JellySweets/readme.md

 ## Jelly Sweets
-### A mobile game developed for a Interactive Multimedia Games Developmetn Module
+### A mobile game developed for a Interactive Multimedia Games Development Module

 #### Game Images